braksator/JCrush/README.md

 - `trim` (Boolean, default: `false`): If `true`, won't dedupe white space.
 When `false` finds more compression opportunities.
 - `break` (Array, default: `[]`): An array of substrings by which to split input.
 Can be used to concatenate an array of texts with a special char.

-There are also options to control the default progress output:

-- `prog` (Boolean, default: `true`): Displays a progress counter, defaults to showing in terminal.
-- `progID` (String, default: null): A HTML ID element to insert progress counter into.
-- `progText` (String, default: null): Text to prepend to progress counter.

 ---

 ## Origin